-Your eye will be positioned under the laser, and an instrument called a lid speculum is used to keep your eyelids open.
+Your eye will be positioned under the laser, and an instrument called a lid speculum is used to keep your eyelids wide open.

 The surgeon uses an ink marker to mark the cornea before creating the flap.
 A suction ring is applied to the front of your eye to prevent eye movements or loss of contact that could affect flap quality.

-The surgeon then uses a computer to adjust the excimer laser for your particular prescription.
+After the corneal flap is created, the surgeon then uses a computer to adjust the excimer laser for your particular prescription.

 The laser light pulses painlessly reshape the cornea, although you may feel some pressure on your eye.
 You'll also hear a steady clicking sound while the laser is operating.